 In addition to further development of skills learned in lower school, middle school further refine their digital skills through:

 - Multi-media video development

-- Increased focus on cyber safety and proper internet behavior
+- Increased focus on digital citizenship and cyber safety

 - Designing for and use of 3-D printer